 The Registrar’s Office is informed that disciplinary proceedings are under way; transcripts will not be issued to third parties for students facing disciplinary proceedings.

 The Disciplinary Board is composed of three faculty members appointed by the dean for three-year terms; one of the members is designated by the dean to serve as chair.
 There are three students appointed to the board as full voting members.
 Two of these will be assigned to specific cases on a case-by-case basis and will not be in the same division as the student facing disciplinary action.
 The associate dean for student services serves as an ex officio member of the board.
 The board is not an adversarial or prosecutorial body.
-Its charge is to handle matters which come before it as favorably to students and other members of the Harvard School of Public Health as possible, consistent with the maintenance of the high academic and ethical standards of the faculty of the school.
+Its charge is to handle matters which come before it as favorably to students and other members of the Harvard T.H.
+Chan School of Public Health as possible, consistent with the maintenance of the high academic and ethical standards of the faculty of the School.

 2) A member of the board who believes he/she cannot properly discharge responsibilities in a given case may excuse him or herself.
 At the request of the student or if required by the board, a member may excuse him or herself.